trendwerk/select/README.md

 #### Webkit scrollbar
 On Webkit on OS X and iOS, scrollbars are automatically hidden.
 This makes the select box not very user-friendly, because users cannot see that there are more options until they try scrolling.

 This package implements a Webkit scrollbar that is always shown.
-It has several options, but you can disable this function entirely by setting this option to `false`.
+You can disable this function entirely by setting this option to `false`.
+Otherwise, you can pass a map with the following options:

 | Option | Default | Description |
 | :--- | :--- | :--- |